jim-easterbrook/Photini/src/doc/other/installation.rst

 -----

 Photini is available from the package manager on some Linux distributions, but beware of versions that are very out of date.
-In general I recommend installing the dependencies with the package manager, to avoid breaking other software installed on your computer by installing an incompatible version.
+In general I recommend installing Photini with pip_ and the dependencies with the package manager, to avoid breaking other software installed on your computer by installing an incompatible version.

 See :ref:`essential-dependencies` and :ref:`installation-optional` for a full list of dependencies.
 Where there is a choice of package you should usually choose the one that's available from your package manager.

-If a package is not available from the system's package manager (or is not already in use by other software) then you can use ``pip`` to install it from PyPI_.
+If a package is not available from the system's package manager (or is not a dependency of other software) then you can use ``pip`` to install it from PyPI_.
 You may need to use ``pip3`` rather than ``pip`` to install Python3 packages.

 Different operating systems have different names for the same packages.